kyamagu/matlab-bdb/README.md

 Persistent key-value storage for matlab.

 Matlab BDB is yet another storage for Matlab.
-It is a key-value stores for any ordinary matlab objects, and suitable for storing a lot of small to medium sized objects.
+It is a key-value storage for matlab value objects, and suitable for storing a lot of small to medium sized data.
 The implementation is based on Berkeley DB.

 Contents
 --------